wp-plugins/ajax-event-calendar/readme.txt

 * Assign users the ability to add and modify their own events (**aec_add_events**)
 * Assign users the ability to modify all events (**aec_manage_events**)
 * Assign users the ability to change all calendar options (**aec_manage_calendar**)
-* Unobstrusive design loads code and data only when necessary
-* Available in 21 languages with support for right-to-left languages (NOTE: not all translations are current)
+* Available in 21 languages with support for right-to-left languages (not all translations are current)

 = Need Support? =
 * [Read about installation and options](http://wordpress.org/extend/plugins/ajax-event-calendar/installation)